 Halesworth Gallery

 Halesworth is an old Suffolk town whose market was granted by King Henry III in 1223.
-The gallery occupies what used to be the town's almhouses, lying alongside St Mary's Churchyard The buildings were mentioned in the Manorial Court Roll of 1478.
+The gallery occupies what used to be the town's almhouses, lying alongside St Mary's Churchyard.
+The buildings were mentioned in the Manorial Court Roll of 1478.
 The age and beauty of the building is part of the Halesworth Gallery's appeal.
 The historic spaces add a character to the shows we hold here.
-The spaces are surprisingly flexible and all sorts of work have been shown here including video and installation work.
+The spaces are surprisingly flexible, and all sorts of work have been shown here, including video and installation work.

 Committee